Everyday Nourishing Foods

 • Stop the Instant pot saute mode and close it with its lid.

-• Seal the vent and start the Instant pot in manual or pressure cook mode and cook it for 6 minutes on high pressure.
+• Seal the vent, start the Instant pot in manual or pressure cook mode and cook it for 6 minutes on high pressure.
 Please check the cooking times section as time varies for different lentils.

 • Once the Instant pot finishes cooking, wait for a natural pressure release or manually release the pressure after 10 minutes.